projectcalico/calico/master/reference/architecture/data-path.md

 are hosted on two other hosts (172.18.203.126 and .129), so the routes for those workload addresses are via those hosts.

-The direct routes are set up by a Calico agent named Felix, when it is asked to provision connectivity for a particular workload.
+The direct routes are set up by a Calico agent named Felix when it is asked to provision connectivity for a particular workload.
 A BGP client (such as BIRD) then notices those and distributes them – perhaps via a route reflector – to BGP clients running on other hosts, and hence the